ohdaw/shame.rip/bopanahi/message.md

 Side Notes: She took advantage of my trust and love so many times, she lied so many times and she made me cry so many times and I made her game to support her she didn't even wanted to do it till I done all the work solo and look at it now making lot of robux to resale and while she done all these I've bought her so many stuff and wasted so many stuff on her just for her to treat me like this (1500+ USD), and I've never talked or interacted with a girl while with her because I didn't want too and also she didn't want too but when I asked her to do the same, she refused about it and did all these things and forgot to mention I allowed her to have guy friends and I wasn't insecure till SHE made me insecure about it.

-(One more thing, I genuinely don't care if she has boy-friends but I do care if she keeps them hidden or secretive from me loooool and also a day after we officially broke up she already messing with aspects like after we broke up she got in vc with him and etc but I don't really care 😂 gonna make my bands again and upgrade my hellcat 👍)
+(One more thing, I genuinely don't care if she has boy-friends but I do care if she keeps them hidden or secretive from me loooool and also a day after we officially broke up she already messing with aspect, like after we broke up she got in vc with him and etc but I don't really care 😂 gonna make my bands again and upgrade my hellcat 👍)

 🔗 ATTACHMENTS OF PROOF: